Who we are

 The Modules

-The registry is currently recruiting patients with newly-diagnosed ovarian, tubal, peritoneal and endometrial cancers whose care was managed by a participating gynaecological oncologist at an approved hospital.
-The NGOR is in the process of expanding to include cervical and vulvar cancers.
-We aim to include all gynaecological cancers in the future.
-To view a list of participating hospitals and clinicians, refer to the Participating Health Services and Hospitals page.
+The registry is currently recruiting patients with newly-diagnosed ovarian, tubal, peritoneal, endometrial, and cervical cancers whose care was managed by a participating hospital.
+The NGOR is expanding to include vulvar cancers with the aim to include all gynaecological cancers in the future.
+To view a list of participating hospitals, please click here: Participating Health Services and Hospitals

 The NGOR would like to thank our participants for allowing us to use their medical information to improve care for women diagnosed with gynaecological cancers in the future.